CloudCompare/CloudComPy/sphinxDoc/userEntities.rst

 Generate a cloud from a mesh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A mesh can be used to create a cloud with `~.cloudComPy.ccMesh.samplePoints`,
+A mesh can be used to create a cloud with :py:meth:`~.cloudComPy.ccMesh.samplePoints`,
 with a target either of number of points or of density of points:

 .. include:: ../tests/test015.py